TUNeS: A Temporal U-Net with Self-Attention for Video-based Surgical Phase Recognition: Experiments

-Unless stated otherwise, experiments were performed on the 32:8:40 data split, meaning that the first 32 videos in Cholec80 were used for training, the following eight videos for validation, and the last 40 videos for testing.
+Experiments were conducted on the \emph{Cholec80} dataset \cite{twinanda2016endonet}.
+Cholec80 consists of 80 video recordings of laparoscopic cholecystectomies, which are labeled with phase and tool information.
+The $C=7$ surgical phases are detailed in section~\ref{sec:introduction}.
+We used only the phase labels to train feature extractors and temporal models.
+The videos were processed at a temporal resolution of 1\,fps.
+Unless stated otherwise, experiments were performed on the 32:8:40 data split, meaning that the first 32 videos in Cholec80 were used for training, the next 8~videos for validation, and the last 40 videos for testing.
 In particular, hyperparameters were tuned on the validation subset.

 We use the following evaluation metrics: Video-wise accuracy, video-wise Macro Jaccard (or Intersection over Union), and $\mathit{F1}$\,score, which is computed as the harmonic mean of the mean video-wise Precision and the mean video-wise Recall.
 The Macro Jaccard for one test video is the average of the phase-wise Jaccard scores computed on this video.
-To avoid problems with undefined values, we omit the phase-wise scores for phase~$p$ and video~$v$ if $p$ is not annotated in $v$.
+To avoid problems with undefined values, we ignore the phase-wise scores for phase~$p$ and video~$v$ if $p$ is not annotated in $v$.